smudge/timetime/README.md

 by an _exact_ number of hours.
 If this is the case, it will output a warning:

 ```
-Warning: file1 and file2 may have matching timestamps from different timezones
+Warning: files may have matching timestamps from different timezones
 ```

 Due to the risk of false positives, this warning will not halt execution,